Writing schedule expressions

 - avoid scheduling every agent at the exact same minute

 This helps when many teams use convenient schedule times like midnight, 9 AM, or the top of the hour.
+Scattering applies to all schedule types except minute intervals, which always run at fixed intervals.

 Know what happens at compile time